yhy258/WINO_interp/README.md

 ### Simulation
 However, you can also directly simulate the FDFD simulator.
 In this case, the dataset elements will be slightly different.
+This simulation code is for the single-layer metalens setting.
+We will update the additional simulation codes.

 ```bash
 python CevicheSim/simulation.py